evalldor/pystematic/docs/source/tutorial.rst

 If you look into the output directory of one of the experiment runs you will also notice that there is a file there named ``parameters.yaml``.
-This file contains the value of all parameters when the experiment was run.
+This file contains the values of all parameters when the experiment was run.
+This is extremely useful when you run an experiment many times with different set of parameters.

 When an experiment is run, this newly created output directory is bound to the :data:`pystematic.output_dir` property.
 All data that you want to output from the experiment should be written to this directory.
-It is your responsibly to make sure that relevant output is written to this directory.

 Managing random numbers